blues/sparrow-reference-web-app/README.md

 This is an example webapp to configure and view sensor data from Blues Wireless Sparrow devices.

-#### Environment vars
-First, we need to setup our project's Environment Variables.

-Create a file called `.env.local` in the root of the project.
-You can see an example of the specific environment variables you'll need in [.env.local.example](.env.local.example).

 #### Dependencies

 #### Environment vars